complycube/complycube-android-sdk/README.md

 > :information_source: Please get in touch with your **Account Manger** or **[support](https://support.complycube.com/hc/en-gb/requests/new)** to get access to our Mobile SDK.

-> :warning: If you were on our previous generation SDK (deprecated), please migrate to this one.
+> :warning: If you were using previous generation SDK (deprecated), please migrate to this one.
 Get in touch with support if you have any questions.

 ## Table of contents